 This means that you can play Minecraft on most contemporary gaming devices.
 There is no real difference between buying the game physically or online.

-These additional purchases are totally optional though, and once you purchase the base game there is nothing else you need to get started.
+These additional purchases are optional, though, and once you purchase the base game, you need nothing else to get started.

 Can You Play Minecraft Across Devices?